epakravan/waxapp/README.md

 - Statistics calculations in `script.js`
 - Chart configuration in the `renderChart()` method

-## Privacy
+## Collaboration & Privacy
+- **Shared Data**: All entries are visible to all users accessing the same server
-- All data stays in your browser (localStorage)
+- **Local Server**: Data stays on your local network (no external transmission)
-- No external servers or data transmission
+- **User Tracking**: Browser user-agent stored with entries for troubleshooting
-- Data persists until manually cleared or browser data is reset
+- **Data Persistence**: Data persists on server until manually cleared
+- **Team Access**: Share `http://localhost:3000` with team members

+## Production Deployment
+For team use across different networks:
+1. Deploy to a cloud server (Heroku, AWS, DigitalOcean, etc.)
+2. Update the URL in team communications
+3. Consider adding authentication for larger teams
+4. Set up regular data backups

 ---